zenml-io/zenml/docs/book/developer-guide/caching.md

 ### Control Caching on a Step Level

 Caching can also be explicitly turned off at a step level.
-You might want to turn off caching for steps that take external input (like fetching data from an API/ File IO).
+You might want to turn off caching for steps that take external input (like fetching data from an API or File IO).

 ```python
 @step(enable_cache=False)